frederic-perez/AmE-dictionary/dictionary.md

 __coulee__
 __councilor__ _n_
 __counsel__
-__count your blessings__ _T�o be grateful for the good things in your life, often to stop yourself becoming too unhappy about the bad things._
+__count your blessings__ :two: To be grateful for the good things in your life, often to stop yourself becoming too unhappy about the bad things.
 __countered__ _Countered kitchen._
 __counterfeit__ :es: falsificación
 __counterpoint__ _n_